jenkinsci/maven-artifact-choicelistprovider-plugin/README.md

 This Plugin adds an additional ChoiceListProvider to famous <a href="https://wiki.jenkins-ci.org/display/JENKINS/Extensible+Choice+Parameter+plugin">Extensible Choice Parameter</a> Plugin.

 With this extension its possible to use the Lucene Service from a Nexus Repository to search for artifacts using groupId, artifactId and the packaging.

+This plugin provides a build parameter and will let the user choose a version from the available artifact versions in Nexus.
+The Plugin will return the full URL of the choosen artifact, so that it will be available in the build.

+We are using this plugin to let our QA department choose between the available versions of our software which should then be downloaded and installed on the testserver.

 ## Configuration Example
 ![Alt text](/src/site/resources/project-config-1.jpg?raw=true "Example Project Configuration")